Special promotion – Big Saving with Zoom! teeth whitening treatment making your teeth whiter, faster, safer!

 Tooth discoloration/staining can be divided into two categories;

 - Extrinsic staining is from external substances such as; coffee, tea, red wine, food or cigarettes.

 - Intrinsic staining is caused by internal changes of tooth structure as a result of many factors.
-First, Tetracyclin is known to induce tooth color change while forming before the age or 8 years old.
+A yellow crystalline broad-spectrum antibiotic is known to induce tooth color change while forming before the age or 8 years old.
 Moreover, non-vital teeth from accident or caries can manifest as discoloration as well as other abnormal tooth formations.